SparkysRunawayCircuitCrew/timon/README.md

 ## How to Charge the Battery

-1. Connect red lead of left side of charger into the +12V terminal of the Power Supply
+1. Connect red lead of left side of charger into the +12V terminal of the Power Supply.
-2. Connect black lead of left side of charger into the GND terminal of the Power Supply
+2. Connect black lead of left side of charger into the GND terminal of the Power Supply.
-3. Connect the right charger leads to the battery, matching the colors
+3. Connect the right charger leads to the battery, matching the colors.
-4. Plug the colorful wires of the battery into the charger, into the port that fits
+4. Plug the colorful wires of the battery into the charger, into the port that fits.
 5. Plug power supply into the wall to power on everything.
 The complete circuit diagram should look like this:

 ```